There’s been a shocking 60% increase in children and young people experiencing mental health problems since 2017.

 A Big Conversation is a youth-led research project that brought together Lewisham partners: Lewisham Music, The Albany, SOUNDS LiKE CHAOS, Heart n Soul, and Lewisham Youth Theatre, in Lewisham’s London Borough of Culture year to understand the role arts and creativity play in the mental health of young people.

-As part of the project we trained, supported and paid a team an epic team of Young Producers to take the lead and develop a large-scale conversation about mental health and creativity.
+As part of the project we trained, supported and paid an epic team of Young Producers to take the lead and develop a large-scale conversation about mental health and creativity.

 Front Line Young Minds